-Ragamuffin premiered January 2014 at The Orpheum Theater in Wichita, Kansas to a sold out crowd of 1,200 seats.
+The movie Ragamuffin premiered January 2014 at The Orpheum Theater in Wichita, Kansas to a sold out crowd of 1,200 seats.
 The movie began screening at churches, coffeeshops, movie theaters, and bars all across the country (plus a few screenings in the UK & Canada) – 208 screenings in total for this para-theatrical tour.

-If you are looking for a safe space free from shame to be yourself and still be encouraged and challenged to dive deeper into the love of God revealed by Jesus Christ – please find our FACEBOOK GROUP – “Ragamuffin Church” (attached to the RTV page on Facebook).
+If you are looking for a safe space free from shame to be yourself and still be encouraged and challenged to dive into the deep end of God’s love – please find our FACEBOOK GROUP – “Ragamuffin Church” (attached to the RTV page on Facebook).

-The history before this ministry was a long windy road that began in the year 1993 when David Leo Schultz was only 13 years old when he was ambushed by the love of God at a small church camp in western Indiana.
+The history before this non-profit was a long windy road that began in the year 1993 when David Leo Schultz was only 13 years old when he was ambushed by the love of God at a small church camp in western Indiana.

 David’s first gig was November 8, 1993 preaching to a, then small, church called “Grace Community Church” and ever since that day David has been speaking, preaching, and performing inside and outside of churches communicating God’s grace through comedy, preaching, and now through the art of visual storytelling like feature films.